 The motorhome you choose is really a matter of preference, and how many people you need to accommodate in your rental.

-Continue heading north towards Monterey and stop by A Taste of Monterey, the regions ofﬁcial wine visitors center.
-You can learn all about Monterey Bay’s unique landscape and how it effects the vineyards, sample the regions wine, and maybe spot the whales migrating.
+Continue heading north towards Monterey and stop by A Taste of Monterey, the region’s ofﬁcial wine visitors center.
+You can learn all about Monterey Bay’s unique landscape and how it affects the vineyards, sample the region’s wine, and maybe spot the whales migrating.

 SONOMA COUNTRY.
-Sonoma Valley, also know as Valley of the Moon, offers a bit more laid back atmosphere in comparison to Napa Valley.
+Sonoma Valley, also known as Valley of the Moon offers a bit more laid back atmosphere in comparison to Napa Valley.
 However, there are still more than 400 wineries with some of the best being: Chateau St. Jean, Simi, Sebastiani, Rodney Strong, Marcassin, Paul Hobbs, La Crema, and Kistler.
-The Somona Valley is known for its cool-climate Pinot Noirs.
+The Sonoma Valley is known for its cool-climate Pinot Noirs.
 Be sure to taste a variety.
 While in the valley, Sonoma Plaza lies in the heart and offers a historic view of the country.